cncf/tag-contributor-strategy/website/content/resources/project-services/hosted-tools/fossa-getting-started.md

 The email addresses used to create CNCF FOSSA user account
 1. MUST NOT be associated with another FOSSA Organization.
-2. MUST be associated with a GitHub account that has read-write access to the project's code repos.
+2. MUST be associated with a GitHub Account that has read-write access to the project's code repos.

 ## Setting up FOSSA to scan a project's code repos

-There are two ways a project can add their project, using a Quick Import or using the FOSSA CLI
+You can add your code repos to CNCF FOSSA for license scanning in one of two ways.

+1. Use [Quick Import](https://docs.fossa.com/docs/quick-import) a great way to start with FOSSA
+2. Use the [FOSSA CLI](https://docs.fossa.com/docs/importing-a-project) and then use FOSSA GitHub Action, offers more flexibility and language-specific scans

+When adding code repos to the CNCF FOSSA (remember in FOSSA a code repo is a "Project") make sure that you are logged in using the email address that you gave to the CNCF and that all actions to add a project refer to the FOSSA Team you were added to.

 ### Quick Import

+Follow the FOSSA instructions for a Quick Import here [Quick Import](https://docs.fossa.com/docs/quick-import)

 ### FOSSA CLI

+Follow the [FOSSA CLI](https://docs.fossa.com/docs/importing-a-project) on importing a project here.